-Whether a Maltese national or a foreigner, the rental investment is a possibility here.
+Whether a Maltese national or a foreigner, buying real estate as a rental investment is a possibility here.
 There are various options to consider and we are here giving some guidelines to help readers decide on the best property investment they can make for long term reliability in the sphere of letting.

-Buying to let in Malta as long-term rentals yield a steady monthly income from one source.
+Buying property to let as a long-term rental yields a steady monthly income from one source.
 Whereas a short-term rental yields you higher rental income from various sources that are not guaranteed.
 If you have the energy to advertise your property in foreign and local websites and take care of weekly maid services, communicating with potential renters and accepting bookings, then a short-term rental investment may suit your needs.

-Invest in a small, one or two-bedroom apartment such as a bachelor’s pad, a one-bed penthouse, a one or two-bed apartment or a small maisonette in Sliema thriving hot spot such as St. Julian’s, Paceville, Sliema, Bugibba, Qawra, Xemxija.
+Invest in a small, one or two-bedroom apartment such as a bachelor’s pad, a one-bed penthouse, or a small maisonette in a thriving hot spot such as St. Julian’s, Paceville, Sliema, Bugibba, Qawra, Xemxija.
 These smaller properties sometimes yield the best rental return depending on the market.
 This return can be anywhere from 4% to 8% per annum.

 Invest in a larger medium-sized property with two or three bedrooms such as an apartment or maisonette.
 Depending on your strategy, you may choose to accommodate the English Language schools or simply cater for smaller families or couples.